AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 - webVisit
 - search

+Additionally, you may also want to use some of the available properties in the [subscription data type](../../xdm/data-types/subscription.md).

 **Additional recommended standard event types:**

-The following recommended event types might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+Any of the remaining [event types](#standard-events) might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+It is recommended that if the data is available for an event type, that this data is included in your CEE schmea.

-- productListRemovals
-- productListOpens
-- webInteraction

-Additionally, you may also want to use some of the available properties in the [subscription schema](https://github.com/adobe/xdm/blob/63a4a825b2acb0a8cb661d6e02ae952711fc4da6/docs/reference/datatypes/subscription.schema.md) to create a custom mixin with additional event types.

 ## Customer AI output data